nnvu-fit/iuacg-group-3-project/readme.md

 ## Usage

-1. Start the Unity project:

-    - In Unity, click on the "Play" button to start the project.

-2. Start the Python server:
+1. Start the Python server:

     - Open a terminal or command prompt.
     - Navigate to the "./PythonSocket" directory of the cloned repository.